quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part14_6.9_Code_Listin.md

     return derivatives
 ```

-This pseudocode iterates over each variable, perturbs its value by \( \delta x \), evaluates the function at both the perturbed and original points, and then calculates the finite difference approximation.
+This pseudocode iterates over each variable, perturbs its value by $\delta x$, evaluates the function at both the perturbed and original points, and then calculates the finite difference approximation.

 x??